vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-logaas-integration/install-advanced-logaas-integration.md

   - namespace: <namespace>
     rules:
     - levels: # One rule for a namespace: setting up multiple levels
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
   - namespace: <the name of another namespace>
     rules: # Several rules for the pods in the namespace: setting up multiple levels
     - podprefix: <the prefix of the pod name> # The first rule for pods
       levels:
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
     - podprefix: <prefix of the name of another pod> # The second rule for pods
       levels:
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
   - namespace: <the name of another namespace>
     rules:
     - levels: # The first rule for a namespace is to set up multiple levels
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
     - podprefix: <the prefix of the pod name> # The second rule for pods: setting up multiple levels
       levels:
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
-      - level: <letter designation of the desired severity level>
+      - level: <letter designation of the required severity level>
         reg_exp: "<Lua pattern>"
 ```